Are you ready for a seriously awesome potato recipe that's versatile and perfect for any time of day?

 - 1.5 cups whole wheat or white panko bread crumbs

 - Boil potatoes for approx. 18 minutes, until they feel tender when poked with a fork.
-Drain potatoes and mash with ¼ cup unsweetened plant milk, 2 tsp vegan butter, and ¾ tsp salt.
+Drain potatoes and mash with ¼ cup unsweetened plant milk, 2 teaspoon vegan butter, and ¾ teaspoon salt.
 Set aside.

 - Mash vegetables into potato mixture.
 Refrigerate mixture until cool enough to handle.